 Maintaining proper records is an essential component of data management.
 See the following useful resource related to maintaining a lab notebook:

-- NIH, other federal agencies and UF also have elaborate regulations related to Data Sharing, Ownership.
+•NIH, other federal agencies and UF also have elaborate regulations related to Data Sharing and Ownership.

 - NIH Training: Introduction to the Responsible Conduct of Research.